IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 - Restart the Xperia device.

 - Make a call to another phone to confirm that there isn’t a problem with the ear speaker of the phone you were calling when the problem arose.
-If possible, make a call with a different SIM card, to make sure that your current SIM card isn’t defective or old.
+If possible, make a call with a different SIM card to ensure that your current SIM card isn’t defective or old.

-Use the Tests feature in the Support app to run a microphone and ear speaker test.
+Step 2: Use the Tests feature in the Support app to run a microphone and ear speaker test

-Use safe mode to see if an app is causing the problem.
+Step 3: Use safe mode to see if an app is causing the problem

 To exit safe mode, restart the device.